NikhilM09/eatfit/README.md

 #case 1 : empty dependency array : useEffect is called only once after initial render
 #case 2 : no dependency array : useEffect is called after every render
 #case 3 : dependency array with dependencies : useEffect is called after dependencies are changed

+#useState :It is react hook to define and update state variables=> javascript function

+1) structure :
+  const [name, method(optional)] = useState(initialvalue)

+#useEffect : It is react hook to handle sideEffects

+ structure :
+ useEffect(callback function, dependency array(optional))

+three cases :
+1) empty dependency array ([]) : useEffect is called only once after initial render
+2) no dependency array () :  useEffect is called after initial render and after every successive render
+3) dependency array with dependencies ([state1, state2]) :useEffect is called after initial render and after every change in either of dependencies